-Title IX of the Education Amendments of 1972, and its implementing regulations, prohibit discrimination based on sex in education programs or activities operated by educational institutions which are recipients of Federal financial assistance.
-Sexual misconduct of students, which includes acts of sexual violence and sexual harassment, are forms of sex discrimination prohibited by Title IX.
+Title IX of the Education Amendments of 1972, and its implementing regulations, prohibits discrimination based on sex in education programs or activities operated by educational institutions that are recipients of Federal financial assistance.
+Sexual misconduct of s:dents, which includes acts of sexual violence and sexual harassment, are forms of sex discrimination prohibited by Title IX.